Common Real-World Decode Issues When Using Codable (Part 1)

 }

-The principle is similar, but here we first use nestedContainer
+The principle is similar, but here we first use nestedContainer to access targetObject and get the type to determine which type targetObject should be decoded into.

-Cast when using:
+Cast only when needed:

 if let song = result.targetObject as?
 Song {